MicrosoftDocs/Advertising/advertising/transaction-message/using-room-bundles.md

 # Using room bundles

 By default, your itinerary data represents your least expensive, double-occupancy rooms.
-But if you define room and package data (see [Creating a metadata Transaction message](create-metadata-transaction-message.md)), you can include other rooms in you itinerary data using room bundles.
+But if you define room and package data (see [Creating a metadata Price feed (formerly Transaction message)](create-metadata-transaction-message.md)), you can include other rooms in you itinerary data using room bundles.

 Here's what a default, base room itinerary looks like: